-How to tell if beer is bad, rotten or spoiled?
+How to tell if Beer is bad, rotten or spoiled?

-You can usually tell when you open the bottle if your beer has gone bad.
-Check the bottle for things like a dusty bottle or a discolored label and especially any seepage around the cap which indicates prior heat abuse.
-Some other possible traits of expired product are a change in the color of the beer or a "dusty" settlement in the bottom of the bottle.
-If these things are going on in the bottle, the beer has most likely gone bad and the taste will be "flat" and spoiled.
+If you have bottles, even before opening you can check the bottle for clues like a dusty bottle, a discolored label and especially any seepage around the cap which indicates prior heat abuse.
+Some other possible traits of expired beer product are a change in the color of the beer or a "dusty" settlement visible in the bottom of the bottle.
+If these things are going on in the bottle, the beer has most likely gone bad and the taste will be "flat" and possibly spoiled tasting.

 If your beer has gone bad and you need to find a substitute when your recipe needs it, check our page on alcohol substitutes.

-How to store beer to extend its shelf life?
+How to store Beer to extend its shelf life?

-Beer should always be stored upright to decrease oxidation process and contamination from the cap.
-If you choose not to refrigerate your beer, be sure it is in a cool dark place that is at a constant temperature.
-Product bottled in darker bottles are a better choice to increase the shelf life of beer because they block ultraviolet lights that can degrade and break down the quality of the beer.
-Direct sunlight is worst place for storage, as it causes a chemical reaction in the liquids which begins within an hour, especially if the bottle is clear.
+Beer should always be stored upright to decrease the oxidation process and prevent contamination from the cap.
+If you choose not to refrigerate your beer, be sure it is kept in a cool dark place that is at a constant temperature.
+Product bottled in darker bottles are a better choice if you are looking to increase the shelf life of beer because they block ultraviolet lights that can degrade and break down the quality of the beer.
+Direct sunlight is the worst place for storage, as it causes a chemical reaction in the liquids which begins within an hour, especially if the bottle is clear.

-How long is beer good for when prepared in a dish?
+How long is Beer good for when prepared in a dish?

 How long does beer last?
 That depends.
 How long does pasta last?
 In general, it lasts only as long as the quickest expiring ingredient in the recipe.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below.

 What are our shelf life resources?

 *An important note about expiration dates...